Types of Financial Aid

 HIGH ACHIEVERS SCHOLASTIC AWARD

-The High Achievers Scholastic Award covers the cost of tuition for two years, including summers, at Rend Lake College.
-It is awarded to in-district high school students with minimum composite scores of 27 on the ACT or 1280 on the SAT, who enroll at RLC immediately after graduating from high school.
+The High Achievers Scholastic Award covers the cost of tuition at Rend Lake College.
+It is awarded to in-district high school students who excel on the ACT/SAT.
+Awards are tiered, based on scores.
+To receive this award, students must enroll at RLC immediately after graduating high school and maintain a 3.0 GPA for continued eligibility.
 For more information, contact the Financial Aid Office at (618) 437-5321, Ext.
 1385.

 FREE & REDUCED TUITION FOR IN-DISTRICT HIGH SCHOOL STUDENTS